ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

 !!! tip "Install Composer locally"

-    If you want to install Composer inside your project root directory only, run the following command in the terminal:
+    If you want to install Composer inside your project root directory only, follow the instructions on [installing Composer in the current directory](https://getcomposer.org/download/).

-    ``` bash
-    php -r "readfile('https://getcomposer.org/installer');" | php
-    ```

     If you do so, you must replace `composer` with `php -d memory_limit=-1 composer.phar` in all commands below.